OCF Connector for Amazon Athena: Install and Configure

 Connector Settings

-Populate the data source connection information and save the values by clicking Save in this section.
+Under the Connector Settings section of the General Settings tab, populate the data source connection information and save the values by clicking Save.

 Parameter